 In April 2013, MGIC entered into separate settlement agreements with CHL and BANA, pursuant to which the parties will settle the Countrywide litigation as it relates to MGIC's rescission practices (as amended, the "Agreements").
 The original Agreements are described in our Form 8-K filed with the SEC on April 25, 2013.
-The original Agreements are filed as exhibits to that Form 8-K and amendments were filed with our Forms 10-Q for the quarters ended September 30, 2013 and March 31, 2014, and our Form 10-K for 2013, and amendments removing certain loans from the Agreement with CHL and adding those and other loans to the Agreement with BANA will be filed with our Form 10-Q for the quarter ended June 30, 2014.
-Certain portions of the Agreements are redacted and covered by confidential treatment requests that have been granted (or are pending).
+The original Agreements are filed as exhibits to that Form 8-K and amendments were filed with our Forms 10-Q for the quarters ended September 30, 2013 and March 31, 2014, and June 30, 2014, and our Form 10-K for 2013, and amendments to the Agreement with CHL extending certain deadlines will be filed with our Form 10-Q for the quarter ended September 30, 2014.
+Certain portions of the Agreements are redacted and covered by confidential treatment requests that have been granted.

 The Agreement with BANA covers loans purchased by the GSEs.
-That Agreement was implemented beginning in November 2013 and we resolved all related suspended rescissions in November and December 2013 by paying the associated claim or processing the rescission.
+That original Agreement was implemented beginning in November 2013 and we resolved all related suspended rescissions in November and December 2013 by paying the associated claim or processing the rescission.
 The pending arbitration proceedings concerning the loans covered by that agreement have been dismissed, the mutual releases between the parties regarding such loans have become effective and the litigation between the parties regarding such loans is to be dismissed.

 The Agreement with CHL covers loans that were purchased by non-GSE investors, including securitization trusts (the "other investors").
-That Agreement will be implemented only as and to the extent that it is consented to by or on behalf of the other investors, and any such implementation is expected to occur later in 2014.
+That Agreement will be implemented only as and to the extent that it is consented to by or on behalf of the other investors.
 While there can be no assurance that the Agreement with CHL will be implemented, we have determined that its implementation is probable.

 We recorded the estimated impact of the Agreements and another probable settlement in our financial statements for the quarter ending December 31, 2012.
-We have also recorded the estimated impact of other probable settlements.
+We have also recorded the estimated impact of other probable settlements, including a previously disclosed curtailment dispute with Countrywide.
 The estimated impact that we recorded is our best estimate of our loss from these matters.
-We estimate that the maximum exposure above the best estimate provision we recorded is \$510 million, of which about 45% is from rescission practices subject to the Agreement with CHL.
+We estimate that the maximum exposure above the best estimate provision we recorded is \$670 million, of which about 58% is related to claims paying practices subject to the Agreement with CHL and the curtailment dispute with Countrywide.
 If we are not able to implement the Agreement with CHL or the other settlements we consider probable, we intend to defend MGIC vigorously against any related legal proceedings.